Ezekiel Elliott Player Prop Bets for NFL Week 6 | Dallas vs. New England 10/17/2021

 Ezekiel Elliott Player Prop Bets for NFL Week 6 - Dallas vs. New England

-Before Ezekiel Elliott hits the field for Sunday's game, which starts at 4:25 PM ET on CBS, here are some key facts and figures you should know ahead of placing a bet on his player props.
-Elliott's Dallas Cowboys (4-1) and the New England Patriots (2-3) go toe-to-toe in a Week 6 matchup from Gillette Stadium in Foxborough, Massachusetts.
+There will be player props available for Ezekiel Elliott ahead of Sunday's NFL action at 4:25 PM ET live on CBS.
+Elliott and the Dallas Cowboys (4-1) play the New England Patriots (2-3) in Week 6 at Gillette Stadium.

 Want more in-depth sports betting and fantasy insights?
 Sign up today for the SI Winners Club Newsletter.